joh-fischer/PlantLDM/README.md

 python3 train_vqgan.py --epochs 2 --config configs/vqgan.yaml --debug
 ```

-#### Losses
+#### Model Settings

-You can specify which losses to use and which weights for which loss in the `vqgan.yaml` config file.
-The length of the
-channels list in the config files also determines the down-scaling of the input image.
-For example, a list with
-two channels (eg [32, 64]) down-samples the image by a factor of 4.
+You can specify the model settings in the `vqgan.yaml` config file.
+The length of the channels list in the config files also determines the down-scaling of the input image.
+For example, a list with two channels (eg [32, 64]) down-samples the image by a factor of 4.

 ```
 model: